 Are there any drawbacks to this Carrera Sulcata Mountain Bike that buyers need to be aware of?

 Unfortunately, there are some downsides to the specification and design that mean that some buyers are are little critical of the bike’s potential as a long-term option.
 A few have mentioned the lack of a chain ring guard.
 When the chain slips, it can really affect the performance and has also scratched the paintwork.

 There are also comments about the gear shifters, with some saying that they are difficult to adjust and make odd noises.
 Some assume that this is an assembly error, however, and others say that they quickly got the hang of how to use them.

 Summary: does this all mean that the Carrera Sulcata 29er is recommendable?

-There are some elements of this bike that could be improved in order to keep more buyers happy – the most obvious being the issue with the chain – but a lot of the problems seem to either be personal preference issues, or issues that quickly work themselves out with some practice or fine tuning.
+There are some elements of this mtb could be improved in order to keep more buyers happy – the most obvious being the issue with the chain – but a lot of the problems seem to either be personal preference issues, or issues that quickly work themselves out with some practice or fine tuning.